 In some cases a testcase might require configuration changes as part of the execution steps or pre-conditions.
-After such test is executed and prior to any further test execution it needs to be ensured that the state of the ToE is restored back in the original state.
+After such test is executed and prior to any further test execution it needs to be ensured that the state of the Product under Evaluation is restored back in the original state.

 SCAS testing is not about security in operations and deployments.
 So, in particular, SCAS testing is independent of any operator guidelines or considerations on specific deployment scenarios.